bjagg/lif-core/docs/LIF_Component_Design_Document-LIF_Query_Planner.md

 The **Query Planner** supports the following read and write query scenarios:

 1. Query with one or more learners by their IDs <br /><br />
 The **Query Planner** supports identity queries that can be used to find information about one or more learners by their IDs.
-These IDs must be available from the **Identity Mapper** for the **Query Planner** to be able to be able to process them.
+These IDs must be available from the **Identity Mapper** for the **Query Planner** to be able to process them.
 The user can query for one or more learners and request the entire available *LIF record* or just specific information.
 Depending on the number of source data pipelines required and the volume of information required to serve the query, the **Query Planner** may heuristically determine to serve the request either synchronously or asynchronously.

-2. Query with one or more learner attributes <br /><br />
+2. (Possible Future Roadmap Item) Query with one or more learner attributes<br /><br />
 The **Query Planner** supports parametric queries where clients can request to find learners based on their specific attributes.
-These queries are always served in asynchronously.
+These queries are always served asynchronously.
 The **Query Planner** queries the **LIF Cache** to find all learners that match the query criteria.
 It then builds a query DAG with a list of learner IDs to exclude while querying the respective source data systems.
 It triggers all the required data pipelines to fetch additional learner data.
 Finally, it merges the existing learner data with the new learner data before returning the result.

 3. Query with one or more correlation ID <br /><br />
 For all queries served asynchronously, the **Query Planner** provides correlation IDs as it invokes different helper components to retrieve the data required from the **LIF Cache** and via **Orchestrator** data pipelines and/or **Adapters**.